Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: DATASETs

 where $r$ is the distance from the defect location, and $\theta$ is the angle with respect to the defect location.
 The free parameters are: 1) $A$ selects the rotational symmetry ($0$ for total rotational symmetry, $\{1,\tfrac{3}{2},2,3\}$ for $(2,3,4,6)$-fold respectively); 2) $\varphi_{1}$ adjusts the orientation of the pattern ($\varphi_{1}$ is $\pi/2$ if $A=0$); 3) $B$ is the frequency of the QPI pattern; 4) $\varphi_{2}$ is the phase shift corresponding to the QPI oscillation; and 5) $C$ is related to the decay length of the QPI pattern.

+The second component of our model linearly superimposes multiple kernels to generate a complete observation.
+This simplified construction readily generalizes to arbitrary kernel shapes, thereby satisfying requirement (1).
+As with all simulated data, requirement (2) is automatically satisfied since the ground-truth kernels are known.
+Although the model is not strictly physical, it nonetheless fulfills requirement (3) by faithfully capturing the essential features observed in experimental QPI images.
+The key advantage is that this approach provides a realistic representation of QPI physics without being tied to the constraints of system-specific physical modeling.

-The constructed dataset consists of 100 unique kernels, where $A$ is evenly distributed across each of the potential values, and $\varphi_{1}, B, \varphi_{2}, C$ are randomly selected within physical reason.
-For each kernel, 500 images are generated, each of which has a random number of scattering centers (between 1–100) in randomly generated locations in the image, designed to represent a $10\times10\;\mathrm{nm}$ observation window with a resolution of $64\times64$ pixels.
-The value for each pixel is determined by summing Eq. \ref{eq:kernel} across all defects present, superimposing the various single-defect patterns together.
+The constructed dataset consists of 100 unique kernels, where $A$ is evenly distributed across each of the potential values, and $\varphi_{1}, B, \varphi_{2}, C$ are randomly selected within physically reasonable ranges.
+For each kernel, we generate 500 images.
+In each image, a random number of scattering centers (between 1 and 20) are placed at randomly chosen positions within a $40\times40\;\mathrm{nm}$ observation window with a resolution of $64\times64$ pixels.
+The pixel intensity is then computed by summing Eq.\ref{eq:kernel} over all scatterers, effectively superimposing the individual single-defect patterns into a complete QPI observation.
+Fig.~\ref{fig:noisy_dataset} illustrating kernels with 2-, 3-, 4-, and 6-fold rotational symmetry, along with representative observations generated from each example kernel.